awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 Each value within a set must be unique\.
 The order of the values within a set is not preserved; therefore, your applications must not rely on any particular order of elements within the set\.
 Finally, DynamoDB does not support empty sets\.

-The following example shows a string set, a number set, and a binary set:
+The following example shows a string set, a number set, and a binary set.

 ```
 ["Black", "Green", "Red"]